Crown 0

 Permitted: Outer garments should be plain in colour with minimal images or logos on them.
 Shoes should be plain black or navy formal school shoes.
 Shoes should be plain in style and made of leather, or leather-look.

-• PE Kit
+• PE Uniform

 Wye School PE T-Shirt*